Choosing the right paraglider class

 Ideal for:

-- Pilots with a lot of flying experience
+- Pilots with extensive flying experience

 - XC pilots who fly long distances